ambientkit/ambient/README.md

 # AMB_TIMEZONE=America/New_York
 ```

-- To generate the `AMB_SESSION_KEY` variable for .env, run: `make privatekey`.
-Overwrite the line in the `.env` file.
-- To generate the `AMB_PASSWORD_HASH` variable for .env, run: `make passhash passwordhere`.
-Replace with your password.
-Overwrite the line in the `.env` file.
 - To create the session and site files in the storage folder, run: `make local-init`
 - To start the webserver on port 8080, run: `make local-run`

-The login page is located at: http://localhost:8080/login/admin.
+The login page is located at: http://localhost:8080/login.

 To login, you'll need:

 - the default username is: `admin`
 - the password from the .env file for which the `AMB_PASSWORD_HASH` was derived

-Once you are logged in, you should see a new menu option call `Dashboard`.
-From this screen, you'll be able to make changes to the site as we as the home page.
-To add new posts, click on `Posts` and add the posts or pages from there.
+Once you are logged in, you should see a new menu option call `Plugins`.
+From this screen, you'll be able to use the Plugin Manager to make changes to the plugin state, permissions, and settings.

+### Local Development Flag

+When `AMB_LOCAL` is set, the following things will happen:

+- data storage will be the local filesystem instead of in Google Cloud Storage
+- if you try to access the application, it will listen on all IPs/addresses, instead of redirecting like it does in production

-## Development
+## Development Workflow

 If you would like to make changes to the code, I recommend these tools to help streamline your workflow.